 Obesity is a measure defined as the percentage of adults aged 20 and older who have a body mass index (BMI) equal to or greater than 30.
-The obesity target set by Healthy People 2020 is that no more than 30.5% of the population is obese.
+The obesity target set by Healthy People 2020 is that no more than 30.5% of the population is obese.21 in Norfolk, Virginia Beach and Virginia is significantly lower than HP2020 goals, although Virginia Beach has a 1% increase over 2011.22

-The table illustrates that 32% of Norfolk residents are obese, which is a decrease of 3% since 2011.
+The table on the next page illustrates that 32% of Norfolk residents are obese, which is a decrease of 3% since 2011.
 Virginia Beach's obesity rate is equal to Virginia and lower than HP2020 goals; however, it is an increase of 1% over 2011.
+Physical inactivity